DEVIAS: Learning Disentangled Video Representations of Action and Scene: Related Work

+\textbf{Mitigating scene bias in action recognition.} The community has identified scene bias~\cite{li2018resound,whycantchoi} as the devil of action recognition as biased models do not generalize well to new tasks/domains.
+Scene debiasing is beneficial, enhancing performance in downstream tasks~\cite{whycantchoi,BE,fame,ding2022dual}, data-efficiency~\cite{actorcut,gowda2022learn2augment}, and domain adaptation~\cite{choi2020sava,sahoo2021comix}.
+Yet, an often-overlooked aspect is that action representation, when debiased from the scene context, may lose valuable contextual information.
+In contrast to scene-debiasing, DEVIAS learns disentangled action and scene representations.
+The disentangled representations enable tailored emphasis on either action or scene depending on the specific downstream tasks and datasets.

-\paragraph{Disentangled representation learning.} Generative modeling works have extensively explored disentangled representation learning to manipulate each attribute for image/video generation~\cite{dcign,chen2016infogan,betavae,bhagat2020disentangling,denton2017unsupervised,massague2020learning,wang2019self,qian2022static,wang2020g3an,hsieh2018learning,lai2021video,xing2020deformable}.
+\textbf{Disentangled representation learning.} Generative modeling works have extensively explored disentangled representation learning to manipulate each attribute for image and video generation~\cite{dcign,chen2016infogan,betavae,bhagat2020disentangling,denton2017unsupervised,massague2020learning,wang2019self,qian2022static,wang2020g3an,hsieh2018learning,lai2021video,xing2020deformable}.
 Disentangled representation learning for video understanding includes disentangling different attributes~\cite{tran2017disentangled,Zhang_2019_CVPR}, learning dynamic and static components of videos~\cite{lstm-decompose,zhao2018recognize}, and disentangling action and scene~\cite{wang2018pulling,cvprworkshop-disent} to improve action recognition.
 We also focus on disentangled representations for video understanding.
-Unlike prior works that overlook the quality and utility of the scene representations~\cite{wang2018pulling,cvprworkshop-disent}, we aim to learn not only high-quality action but also high-quality scene representations to achieve more holistic video understanding.
+Unlike prior works that overlook the quality and utility of the scene representation~\cite{wang2018pulling,cvprworkshop-disent}, we aim to learn not only high-quality action but also high-quality scene representation.
+To the best of our knowledge, DEVIAS is a pioneering effort in achieving this balanced focus on both action and scene recognition.